hollance/Deepfish/README.markdown

 ## Improvements

 Things that need work:

+- Add the other conv and pool layers.
+Currently it only does the first 3 layers (plus input).

 - The further inside the neural network you look, the slower the app becomes.
 That's because it needs to do more computations.
 The camera should adjust its FPS to match.